Tailored Presolve Techniques in Branch-and-Bound Method for Fast Mixed-Integer Optimal Control Applications: Conclusions and Outlook

 \section{Conclusions and Outlook}

-\change{We proposed a solver for mixed-integer optimal control problems~(MIOCP) aimed at achieving a real-time implementation of mixed-integer model predictive control~(MI-MPC) on embedded platforms based on tailored presolve methods, both exact techniques and heuristics, and using a tailored solver for convex relaxations.
-In particular, we} provided an overview of recent work on the efficient implementation of infeasibility detection and early termination of an active-set based interior point method~(ASIPM) for convex quadratic programming.
+We proposed a solver for mixed-integer optimal control problems aimed at achieving a real-time implementation of mixed-integer model predictive control~(MI-MPC) on embedded platforms based on tailored presolve methods, both exact techniques and heuristics, and using a tailored solver for convex relaxations.
+In particular, we provided an overview of recent work on the efficient implementation of infeasibility detection and early termination of an active-set based interior point method~(ASIPM) for convex quadratic programming.
 We then proposed a novel collection of block-sparse presolve techniques to efficiently remove decision variables, and to remove or tighten inequality constraints in mixed-integer quadratic programming~(MIQP).
-In addition, we showed how the tailored presolve routine can be used in a novel iterative heuristic approach to compute feasible but possibly suboptimal MIOCP solutions.
+In addition, we showed how the tailored presolve routine can be used in a novel iterative heuristic approach to compute feasible but possibly suboptimal \change{MIQP} solutions.
 Based on a self-contained C~code implementation of a branch-and-bound~(B\&B) method, in combination with these tailored presolve techniques and ASIPM, the resulting \software{BB-ASIPM} solver can be used to implement MI-MPC on embedded microprocessors.
 We presented benchmarking results for the \software{BB-ASIPM} algorithm compared against state-of-the-art MIQP solvers, including \software{GUROBI}, \software{MOSEK}, \software{GLPK}, \software{Cbc}, and Matlab's \software{intlinprog}, based on a case study of mobile robot motion planning with obstacle avoidance constraints.
 Finally, we demonstrated the computational performance of the \software{BB-ASIPM} solver on a dSPACE Scalexio rapid prototyping unit, using a second case study of stabilization for an underactuated cart-pole with soft contacts.
-Future work involves the validation of the \software{BB-ASIPM} solver in real-world experiments.
+Future work involves the validation of the \software{BB-ASIPM} solver in real-world experiments \change{using the proposed MI-MPC method for online trajectory generation, e.g., in combination with a standard MPC controller for reference tracking}.

+\change{ \paragraph*{Data Availability Statement} The data that support the findings of this study are available from the corresponding author upon reasonable request. }